hannwn/FCC-NP2/README.md

 This is repository for my work in FCC Data Analysis Project 2, about analyzing 10 questions to given dataset.

-The requirements and boilerplate can be found at FreeCodeCamp's [page](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer)
+The requirements and boilerplate can be found at FreeCodeCamp's [page](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer)

+### Changelog
+4-4-2024 : Initial Release